From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 This is a championship, 18 hole course with one of the best views in the state.

-While some courses may be members only, if you are with a guest of the club you’ll have access to the course.
+While some courses may be for members only, if you are with a guest of the club you’ll have access to the course.

 If golf isn’t your idea of a fun day out, stop in for a cocktail or lunch at the course club and take in the lovely views just the same.

-13) Chase Waterfalls at Cedar Creek
+13) Visit Cedar Creek Falls

 Cedar Creek Falls is a gorgeous natural waterhole in the Queensland hinterland.